javieroelizondo/rom-cs50/README.md

 *** Feel free to contribute, report issues, or suggest improvements on GitHub! ***

 ## Link to video:
+> [!CAUTION]
-[pending to generate and upload a video to youtube]
+> Pending to generate and upload a video to youtube for CS50.

 ## Table of Contents